-We often do not think twice before buying a plastic bag at a supermarket or a shopping mall.
+by Ayushi Dhawan We often do not think twice before buying a plastic bag at a supermarket or a shopping mall.
 It’s bought because it’s needed and discarded after being used for a short while.
 How harmful can these everyday practices be to our… Continue Reading “Mumbai Deluge 2017: Nowadays Rain Gods Have a New Tool—Plastic Bags!”

 Hazardous waste surrounds us.
 We may not realize it, but toxic, hazardous, and harmful waste objects are part of our everyday encounters.
 They form part of our daily routines of consumption, mobility, work, leisure, and travel.
 We could stumble across a hazardous waste story… Continue Reading “Introducing “Trash Talks,” a New Series on Our Everyday Encounters with Hazardous Waste”